 This is one of my favorite lighthouses in Wisconsin and is always a fun thing to do in Door County.
 You can climb to the top of Cana Island Lighthouse and go out on the wrap-around deck.
 They do monitor how many people are climbing at a time, as the spiral staircase is small and windy.
 Once at the top you can go out and take in the gorgeous view of Lake Michigan.

-Cana Island Lighthouse is only open seasonally, typically this is from May 1 to October 31st.
-An admission price is charged to enter the grounds and tour the keeper’s house and climb the lighthouse.
+Cana Island Lighthouse is only open seasonally, typically from May 1 to October 31st.
+Admission is charged to enter the grounds, tour the keeper’s house, and climb the lighthouse.

 7. Racine Breakwater Lighthouse